Unit 3 Introduction: Cities, Societies, and Empires

 Trade networks started locally but grew to cover large distances.
 These networks moved goods, people, and ideas across the world.
 As cities emerged, they formed metropolitan networks, connecting cities with their surrounding villages and rural areas.
 Cities could influence these areas because they had larger populations.

 At sea, improvements in shipbuilding and navigation allowed trade to reach distant places.
 Skilled shipbuilders and sailors were crucial for trade in the Caribbean, the Mediterranean, and other seas.
-On land, advances like road construction made travel more efficient.
+On land, infrastructure projects like road construction made travel more efficient.
 More people traveled, learning new languages and sharing new ideas in different places.

 Cities